 But these aren’t the only consequences retail businesses may face as a result of a data breach.
 A recent PCI Pal survey showed potential revenue losses for companies that suffer a COVID-19-related breach, with 64% of U.S. consumers reporting they would avoid buying from the company for up to several years, and 17% reporting they would never return.
 Data breaches, particularly during a sensitive time like COVID-19, can erode customer trust and loyalty, so it’s in any organization’s best interest to be compliant and secure customer data.

 By complying with PCI DSS, retailers can ensure any sensitive payment data is secure and protected from opportunistic hackers.
 Compliance with PCI DSS can also ensure adherence with any data privacy regulations, reducing the risk of potentially damaging fines and other consequences.
 PCI Pal is here to help.
-Our secure payment solutions descope your organisation from the requirements of PCI Compliance and safeguard payment data across any customer service channel.
+Our secure payment solutions descope your organization from the requirements of PCI Compliance and safeguard payment data across any customer service channel.
 Contact us today to learn more.